WGTK (AM): The Hopkinsville years

+It was a 500-watt station that originally broadcast at 820 kilocycles for the station's first three months until moving to 830 kilohertz.
+The station's broadcasting equipment at that time was sold by the operators of the defunct WIAR, which operated in Paducah from 1922 until 1924.
+In the latter half of 1927, it moved again to 1150 kilohertz with 1,000 watts of power.
+A newspaper article published the same year cited the station for its gold and black motif, which earned the station's facility's nickname, the "Golden Studio".

+In the latter half of 1928, as part of a nationwide reorganization of radio frequencies, the station's third frequency change occurred, moving to 940 kilohertz.
+WFIW became a CBS Radio Network affiliate the following year.
+On July 29, 1931, the WFIW studios were destroyed by a fire, thus silencing the station until new facilities could built; it would occupy that studio for about two years.

-Early years
+Early years in Louisville

-In 1927, the station began as WFIW in Hopkinsville, Kentucky.
-In 1932, WFIW was bought by George Norton Jr., and its transmitter was moved to Louisville, with the call letters being changed to WAVE.
-WAVE was originally on AM 940 and was an NBC Red Network affiliate.
-It carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
-After the North American Regional Broadcasting Agreement (NARBA) took effect, WAVE moved to AM 970.
+On October 25, 1933, WFIW was purchased by George Norton Jr. The station's transmitter was moved to Louisville, with the call letters being changed to WAVE.
+The station retained the AM 940 frequency it previously broadcast on.
+It returned to the air on December 30, 1933, and was now affiliated with the NBC Red Network.
+It carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

+During the Ohio River flood in January 1937, WAVE suspended regular programming to provide extensive coverage of the flood, and to provide emergency information.

+After more than six years transmitting drom the Brown Hotel building, the station's transmitter site was relocated to Jeffersonville, Indiana, in November 1940.
+After the North American Regional Broadcasting Agreement (NARBA) took effect in 1941, WAVE switched frequencies to 970 kHz.

 In 1948, it added the first TV station in Kentucky, WAVE-TV.
-Because WAVE (AM) had been a long-time NBC Radio affiliate, WAVE-TV primarily carried NBC programs.
+Because WAVE radio had been a long-time NBC Radio affiliate, WAVE-TV primarily carried NBC programs.

-MOR and oldies
+Middle-of-the-Road format

 As network programming shifted from radio to TV during the 1950s, WAVE began airing a full-service MOR format, which later shifted to oldies.
-In 1988, WAVE was sold to Radio One (unrelated to the company now known as Urban One that eventually bought stations in the Louisville market in the late 1990s).
+In 1981, WAVE was sold to locally based Henson Broadcasting.
 Because the TV station kept the WAVE call sign, the AM station changed call letters to WAVG; this was necessitated by Federal Communications Commission rules at the time, since repealed.
+Seven years later, the station was purchased by Radio One (unrelated to the company now known as Urban One that eventually bought stations in the Louisville market in the late 1990s).

+Oldies format

 In the fall of 1989, the station dropped local programming and began running a satellite-fed syndicated oldies format.
 On September 4, 1990, WAVG switched to an adult standards format.
+In 1991, WAVG was sold to Sunnyside Communications.